webgme/webgme-taxonomy/docs/walkthrough/create-taxonomy.rst

 Importing a CSV
 ===============
-In this example, we will be creating a taxonomy composed of a single vocabulary, "ExampleVocabulary."
+In this example, we will be creating a taxonomy composed of a single vocabulary, "Subject."
 The vocabulary, represented as a spreadsheet, is shown below.

 .. figure:: spreadsheet.png
     :align: center